Waukesha Christmas parade attack: Criminal history

 Brooks faced criminal charges in Manitowoc in 2005.
 Following this, in November 2006, he was convicted of a felony statutory sexual seduction after impregnating a 15-year-old girl in Sparks, Nevada.
 He pleaded guilty in March 2007 and was sentenced to 12–36 months at the Northern Nevada Correctional Center in Carson City.
 He was released in September 2008.
 Brooks then had subsequent criminal charges in Wisconsin Rapids in 2010.
 In 2016, he was made subject to a warrant for another statutory sex crime in Sparks, Nevada.
 This warrant remained outstanding at the time of the November 2021 attack.
 Brooks has been registered for life as a sex offender in Wisconsin since 2020.

 On July 24, 2020, in Arlington Heights, Milwaukee, Brooks was charged with second-degree recklessly endangering safety and being a felon in possession of a firearm after allegedly shooting at his nephew and a friend over a cell phone dispute near a house on North 19th Street.
 He was held pending trial and did not post bail of $10,000; however, the trial was delayed, and he was released on a reduced $500 bond on February 9, 2021.

-Five months and five weeks prior to the Waukesha attack, Brooks was arrested in relation to domestic violence while staying at the Country Hearth Inn in Union City, Georgia.
-A witness told police that he was staying in the room next to Brooks when he overheard him arguing with and beating up his ex-girlfriend, causing the witness to confront Brooks.
-According to WXIA-TV, Brooks flashed a firearm in front of the ex-girlfriend during the argument.
+Six months and one week prior to the Waukesha attack, Brooks was arrested in relation to domestic violence while staying at the Country Hearth Inn in Union City, Georgia.
+A witness told police that he was staying in the adjacent room when he overheard Brooks arguing with and attacking his ex-girlfriend, causing the witness to confront Brooks.
+According to WXIA-TV, Brooks brandished a firearm in front of his ex-girlfriend during the argument.
 After spending the rest of the day being held at the East Point Law Enforcement Center in East Point, Brooks appeared in court the following day on May 28.
 He received a signature bond but never made it to its signature court date.

 On November 2, 2021, three weeks prior to the Waukesha attack, Brooks punched his ex-girlfriend before running her over with his vehicle.
 The subsequent charges filed against him included second-degree recklessly endangering safety with domestic abuse assessments (a felony), as well as disorderly conduct with domestic abuse assessments.
 Brooks posted $1000 bail on November 19, two days before the Waukesha attack, and was released the same day.
 He was not convicted of these charges until September 5, 2024, after which he was sentenced to an additional 9 years in prison.